emmahello/um/Xueyan Lu UM notes.md

 		Irregular Surface Compensator: 	PO_1610,
 		Portal Dose: AAA_1610
 	Calc
-	insert setup fields, Reference points ( no need for RC point since all tx will be in Ethos, everything in Eclipse is only for tracking)
+	insert setup fields or imaging setup fields, DRR, and Reference points ( no need for RC point since all tx will be in Ethos, everything in Eclipse is only for tracking)
+	Approve the plan in Eclipse
 Documents
 	import Mobius report, Document Type: Phy-MU Check, Template Name: M3D IM109 import 'Plan Report IM109', Document Type: Treatment plan new a Document 'MD Ethos Adaptive SBRT Procedure Note'(or the IMRT one) - do not need to change anything - OK - change supervised by primary MD new a Document 'Hypofractionation Co-Signature Note' if SBRT
-Carepath: new Ethos Adaptive Dosimetry
+Carepath: new Ethos Adaptive Dosimetry???
+Ethos: setup phots
+Aria: Treatment Preparation: schedule??? if BH:
+	send structures from Eclipse to Identify
 Rx
 	note:
 "SBRT